redyyu/raven-craft/README.md

 ## Cigarettes

-Cigarettes Pack for 20 Cigarettes. all distribution for Cigarettes is changed to Cigarettes Pack.
+Cigarettes Pack for 20 Cigarettes. all distribution decide chance to make `CigarettesPack` to replace `Cigarettes`.
 Cigarettes Pack can refill with numbers of Cigarettes.
 When smoke with Cigarettes Pack, 1 Cigarettes will draw out and smoking.